 - What other amenities would you like nearby?
 Beaches, parks, shopping?

-- Are you too far from family and friends?
-Or too close?
+- Are you to far from family and friends, or perhaps to close?

 The Home's Exterior

 Although you will spend most of your time inside, the exterior is what will end up costing you the most if something goes wrong.
 Keep an eye out for:

 - The age of the perimeter drainage